 You will be amazed at the wonderful texture of this light, Gluten Free Chocolate Chip Zucchini Bread.
-It goes perfectly with a cup of coffee and tea and it's a delicious way to sneak some vegetables in.
+It goes perfectly with a cup of coffee and tea and is a delicious way to sneak some vegetables in.

 Yup, you guessed it, here is another fabulous (if I do say so myself) recipe from my cookbook, The Everything Wheat-Free Diet Cookbook.
+This one is one of the most popular recipes in the book and has been getting rave reviews.

 I make this bread so often that I mix it up every now and then.
 I have to puree the zucchini completely for my kids (they freak out when the green stuff is sticking out) and sometimes I use chocolate chips, sometimes dried cranberries, raisins or sliced nuts.